 Office of Student Conduct and Community Standards / Gender-Based Misconduct Office

 Students who experience or have knowledge of incidents of discrimination, harassment, or gender-based misconduct also have the option to file a report directly with the Office of Student Conduct and Community Standards (SCCS), which enforces the Community Standards for University students broadly and includes the Gender-Based Misconduct Office.
 SCCS reviews all reports to determine whether or not a Dean’s Discipline Process is appropriate, and refers reports to other offices as appropriate.
 The reporter does not participate in the hearing process, but may be contacted for additional information.
-To file a report, visit the Student Conduct and Community Standards website and choose “Report” from the top right corner.
+To file a report, visit the Student Conduct and Community Standards website and choose “Report” from the main menu.

 Equal Opportunity and Affirmative Action